 Where: 2015 Calypso Street, Limoges

-Located east of Ottawa, this is Canada’s biggest theme waterpark.
+Located east of Ottawa, this is Canada’s biggest outdoor waterpark.
 It has the largest wave pool and tallest waterslide tower in Canada, over 35 slides, 100 water games and two theme rivers.
 Plus they have various food options and a VIP cabana section.